JarvisAPI/Pi-RTOS/README.md

 For instance, if the problem at hand is a minimization problem, and if we denote the value of the optimal (minimum-value) solution as OPT(I) for instance I, then a PTAS A := A(ɛ) (i.e, A is a function of ɛ) for the problem is such that A(I) ≤ (1+ɛ)OPT(I) for every instance I and ɛ.The running time of algorithm A is a function f(|I|, 1/ɛ) that is polynomial in |I|.
 A valid running time for A would, for instance, be O((n/ɛ)<sup>1/ɛ<sup>2</sup></sup>), where n := |I|, or even O(n<sup>exp(1/ε)</sup>).
-Thus, as the required accuracy ɛ approaches 0, the accuracy of the solution approaches the optimal, but the running time also approaches infinity.
+Thus, as the tolerable error ɛ approaches 0, the accuracy of the solution approaches optimal, but the running time approaches infinity.
 This gives a clear tradeoff between running time and the quality of approximation.

 As an example of a PTAS, consider the _Euclidean_ Traveling Salesman Problem (TSP): Given _n_ points in ℝ<sup>2</sup> (the plane) with Euclidean distances, i.e., d(x, y) = ||x − y||<sub>2</sub> for points x, y ∈ ℝ<sup>2</sup>, what is a shortest tour that visits each of the _n_ points and returns to the original point?
 There is a well known PTAS for this problem by Sanjeev Arora [[link to paper](https://dl.acm.org/citation.cfm?doid=290179.290180)] that behaves as follows: For every fixed c > 1 and given any _n_ nodes in ℝ<sup>2</sup>, a randomized version of the scheme finds a (1 + 1/c)-approximation to the optimum traveling salesman tour in O(n (log n)<sup>O(c)</sup>) time.

-Some approximation algorithms provide
+Some approximation algorithms provide a solution for a _relaxed instance_ of the problem.
+For example, in packing problems, an algorithm may pack the items in bins whose sizes are slightly larger than the original.
+This type of algorithm is called a _dual_ approximation algorithm, or approximation with _resource augmentation_.
+Since most scheduling and resource allocation problems are packing problems at heart, a significant number of approximation schemes in the scheduling domain are resource augmentation approximations.
+A number of approximate feasibility tests for the schedulability of sporadic real-time tasks on a single processor have been developed as PTASes in the resource augmentation sense: The test is an approximation with respect to the amount of processor capacity that must be "sacrificed" for the test to become exact.
+For instance, [Fisher and Baruah](http://www.cs.wayne.edu/~fishern/papers/static_ptas_bounded.pdf) designed an approximation scheme to the response-time analysis whose inexactness may be described as follows:

+> If the test returns "feasible", then the task set is guaranteed to be feasible on the processor for which it had been specified.
+If the test returns "infeasible", the task set is guaranteed to be infeasible on a slower processor, of computing capacity (1 - ε) times the computing capacity of the processor for which the task system had been specified.

+In other words, if the test returns "infeasible", then the _more difficult task set where the execution time of every task is inflated by 1/(1 - ε)_ is not feasible on a unit speed processor, but the test cannot tell whether the original (easier to schedule) instance is feasible.

 [Hochbaum and Shmoys](https://dl.acm.org/citation.cfm?id=7535) designed a PTAS for the partitioning of implicit-deadline sporadic task systems.
 Their algorithm behaves as follows.
 Given any positive constant